'Take our lives seriously,' Michelle Obama pleads as she rallies for Kamala Harris in Michigan

 “I lay awake at night wondering, 'What in the world is going on?'” she said.

-Her voice vibrating with emotion, Obama warned that Trump's potential return to the White House would undermine women's health and reproductive freedom.
+Her voice vibrating with emotion, Obama talked about the struggle for women to understand and care for their own bodies, whether it’s their menstrual cycles or menopause.
+And she spoke about the dangers of childbirth, when a split-second decision can mean the difference between life and death for a mother and her baby.

-“I am asking y’all from the core of my being to take our lives seriously," she said.
+“I am asking y’all from the core of my being to take our lives seriously," Obama pleaded.

+Harris took the stage after Obama and promised the crowd that she would keep their interests in mind — unlike Trump, who she accused of only being interested in himself.

+“There is a yearning in our country for a president who sees the people, not just looking in the mirror all the time, but sees the people, who gets you and who will fight for you," she said.

+The politicians chatted and took photos with people at the bar.
+When they approached a table of young women, one of them burst into tears.

-The rally in Kalamazoo followed Harris' visit to a local doctor's office in Portage to talk with health care providers and medical students about the impact of abortion restrictions.
+Before arriving in Kalamazoo, Harris visited a local doctor's office in Portage to talk with health care providers and medical students about the impact of abortion restrictions.
 One of them said they have patients visiting from other parts of the country where there are strict limitations on abortion, and another said she's worried that people won't want to practice in important areas of medicine because of fears about government intrusion.

 “We are looking at a health care crisis in America that is affecting people of every background and gender," Harris told reporters before visiting the doctor's office.